bobcatfish/testing-crds/README.md

 # To run a controller process locally
 make run

-# To deploy to the kube cluster pointed to by your current context
+# To deploy the controller and types
-make deploy
+# I couldn't figure out how to get kubebulider deploy to work for me so for now I'll use `ko`
+# Bonus that `ko` doesn't require docker to be installed or for me to change anything manually
+ ko apply -f koconfig
 ```